FLMNH-MGCL/spesql/README.md

 ### About This Project

-This project is intended for use by the McGuire Center of Lepidoptera and Biodiversity (MGCL) at the Florida Museum of Natural History (FLMNH).
-As such, by default, the application is only compatible with institutions having identical, MySQL database schemes.
-It is possible to adapt this software to another institution's requirements, however the more closely structured to MGCL's configuration the more seamless the conversion.
-For more information regarding the structures neccessary for adopting this software, please contact the <a href='https://www.floridamuseum.ufl.edu/kawahara-lab/contact/' target='_blank'>Kawahara Lab</a> directly.
-See the Database Schema section for more information, as well.
+This project was developed for the McGuire Center of Lepidoptera and Biodiversity (MGCL) at the Florida Museum of Natural History (FLMNH).
+It provides researchers a portal for managing their collection datasets, hosted on remote, MySQL servers, as well as tools for summary statistic analysis.

 ### Installation

 Please <a href="https://github.com/FLMNH-MGCL/spesql/releases" target='_blank'>select and download</a> a release for your platform (i.e. Linux, MacOS, Windows) and proceed with the traditional installation procedure for your platform.

-If you do not have these credentials or lost these credentials, please contact the <a href='https://www.floridamuseum.ufl.edu/kawahara-lab/contact/' target='_blank'>Kawahara Lab</a> directly for eligibility.
-If you are an employee and need additional assistance, please refer to the instructional videos or contact the <a href='https://www.floridamuseum.ufl.edu/kawahara-lab/contact/' target='_blank'>Kawahara Lab</a> directly, as well.
+You'll need to install [UF's VPN Client](https://net-services.ufl.edu/provided-services/vpn/clients/), as well.

 ### Startup & Usage

-Ensure your UF VPN is enabled/connected and simply launch the application.
+Ensure your UF VPN is connected and launch the application.
 For detailed information about usage, please read through the official documentation: [flmnh-mgcl.github.io/spesql/docs/](https://flmnh-mgcl.github.io/spesql/docs/).
 This will walk you through all the available features/functions in the software.

+If you do not have access credentials you may request an account in the application directly and an admin will review.
+If you have any other issues or concerns, please contact the <a href='https://www.floridamuseum.ufl.edu/kawahara-lab/contact/' target='_blank'>Kawahara Lab</a> directly for support.
+If you are an employee and need additional assistance, please refer to the instructional videos, website documentation or contact the <a href='https://www.floridamuseum.ufl.edu/kawahara-lab/contact/' target='_blank'>Kawahara Lab</a> directly, as well.

 ### Database Schema